akostrik/stage_telegram_python/README.md

 4) _Server 1_ attaches (a limited number of) these corrected examples to every new OpenAI request

 ## How to use the application
+The user should have a web browser compatible with ECMAScript 5 (IE8 and its previous versions are  compatible with ECMAScript 5)

 ### Database MongoDB Atlas configuration (in the cloud)
 [Create a MongoDB account](https://cloud.mongodb.com/)